opensecuritycontroller/community/testing/testcases/ds_testcases.md

 10. Click **OK**.

 **Expected Result:**
 Deployment Specifications with the name My-DS1 should be added.
-It takes a while to see Job Status becomes **PASSED** since in the OpenStack, the appliance instance related to the DS should be deployed.
+It may take up to 2 mins to see Job Status becomes **PASSED** since in the OpenStack, the appliance instance related to the DS is deployed.

 ****